 The food we eat is one of the most intimate choices we make in our daily lives.
 Over the past century the United States has experienced a significant shift in the way we produce and consume food.
 While bountiful, industrial agriculture and large-scale food production have brought a whole new dialogue about safety, sustainability and economy to the American table.

-My choice, as an artist, to create contemporary tableware is a direct response to my relationship with food.
-For over a decade I have worked with clay to develop new solutions to one core question: How can the thoughtful design of handmade vessels encourage a reconnection to the food we eat?
+As an artist, my choice to focus on the creation of ceramic vessels is a direct response to my relationship with food.
+For over a decade I have worked with clay to develop new solutions to one core question: How can the thoughtful design of handmade pottery encourage a reconnection to the food we eat?
 Over the years I have answered this question with varying levels of precision.
-I make work that ranges from utilitarian tableware to very specific presentation vessels, designed to use the natural beauty locally grown vegetables as a starting point for their own celebration.
+I make work that ranges from utilitarian tableware to very specific presentation vessels, designed to use the natural beauty of locally grown vegetables as a starting point for their own celebration.

-Along with the reconnection to nature through food, the visual quality of my work also has an underlying common thread.
-Through form and surface, the pieces I create always harbor a distinct message of labor, process, and care.
-Much like the methodical practice of sprouting, transplanting, and growing organic food, the forms I make are created through the slow and deliberate act of forming the clay.
-My ceramic vessels reflect a sense of history and labor through their surfaces.
+In addition to my desire to encourage a reconnection to both food and its production, the visual quality of my work also has an underlying common thread.
+The pieces I create always reflect a sense of history and labor through their form and surface.
 Graphic patterns and line work are often broken and imperfect.
 Surface decoration is often raised and tactile.
-Slip application is often chipped and healed over.
+Slip application is often layered, chipped and healed over.
 These imperfections purposefully mimic a surface worn from use.
-This aesthetic of age, when combined with a minimal and sophisticated form, presents the food in a way that brings the wisdom of old objects into the contemporary realm of food production and presentation.
-This pairing is a deliberate gesture to elevate both the food and the handmade ceramic vessel.
-This dedication to create vessels that collaborate with locally grown food exposes both the food and ceramic objects as beautiful fruits that only come from a significant amount of labor.
+This aesthetic of age, when combined with a minimal and sophisticated form, brings the wisdom of old objects into the realm of contemporary dining and food presentation.

-With my work I aim to promote an active cultural value shift: one that leans more heavily towards a natural, sustainable and locally produced food system.
+With each new body of work that I create, my aim is to promote an active cultural value shift: one that leans more heavily towards individual engagement with our systems food production as well as one that encourages a sustainable and ecologically responsible food system.
 I believe that that there is genuine pleasure to be found in slowing down to reconnect to this ever-changing world that we live in.
 This reconnection to the true nature and physicality of our food lives has one core truth: quality over quantity.
 This is the same truth that exists for many people in the handmade pottery and sustainable food movement.

 — Lindsay Rogers

-Lindsay Rogers is a studio potter, educator and food enthusiast living in the beautiful mountains of Western North Carolina.
+Lindsay Rogers is a studio potter, educator and food enthusiast living in the beautiful mountains of east Tennessee.
 She received her BA with a concentration in printmaking from Sarah Lawrence College in 2001 and an MFA in ceramics from the University of Florida in 2013.
 Over the years, Lindsay has used her work as a ceramic artist to advocate for a more locally based, sustainable food system.
-She has participated in collaborations with other artists, local chefs and farmers, and her pottery, writing and words can be found in a range of publications from blogs to books and podcasts.
+She has participated in collaborations with artists, chefs, food photographers and farmers, and her pottery and words can be found in a range of publications from books to blogs, magazines and podcasts.
+She is an Assistant Professor of Ceramics at East Tennessee State University.